 Student performance of important geology skills during summer field camp will continue to be monitored since the field camp course is the capstone course for Geology majors.
-The introductory field methods course will again be offered during the May minimester, and hopefully with two faculty members again (this was very helpful to students in 2015 and 2016).
-The new approach to assessing student ability to apply basic geology skills in the introductory courses is providing useful information for improving our instruction of those skills, so we will expand our efforts in that area.
-In fact, this process of assessing specific skills will be used in GEOL 3404 (Mineralogy) and GEOL 3405 (Petrology) because it is much more informative than just looking at the grade distribution on the final practical.
+The introductory field methods course will again be offered during the May minimester, and hopefully with two faculty members again (this was very helpful to students in 2015, 2016, and 2017).
+In fact, this process of assessing specific skills is also being used in GEOL 3404 (Mineralogy) and GEOL 3405 (Petrology) because it is much more informative than just looking at the grade distribution on the final practical.
 The grade distribution only indicates that we need to improve what we are doing, but there is no indication of how to improve what we are doing.
 The specific skill results give us an indication of exact areas of weakness so that we know what explanations and/or demonstrations must be improved.
+This latter part, changes in instruction, is still a work in progress as we try to refine our embedded questions so that they provide a more precise picture of what problems exist in student learning of these basic geology skills.